 Growth Periods of Your Kitten

 If your cat is less than 2 years of age, you may notice that it plays rough.
 All you want to do is cuddle your fluffy kitten, but the cute fluffball just wants to scratch and attack you.
-As kittens age, their instincts kick in and they want to investigate, explore, and engage in predatory behaviors to practice skills that they would need to survive in the wild.
-At this stage, it will be very important to teach your kitten that they should only play, pounce, and bite their toys and that humans are off-limits for aggressive play.
+As kittens age, their instincts kick in, and they want to investigate, explore, and engage in predatory behaviors to practice skills they would need to survive in the wild.
+At this stage, it will be very important to teach your kitten to only play, pounce, and bite their toys and that humans are off-limits for aggressive play.

 How Do I Teach My Kitten Acceptable Behavior?

-A spayed, or neutered, kitten will likely behave less aggressively and likely won’t engage in spraying behavior (urinating in the house to mark territory).
+A spayed or neutered kitten will likely behave less aggressively and won’t engage in spraying behavior (urinating in the house to mark territory).
 Neutering your male cat will stop testosterone production, which causes aggressive behavior.
 For females, spaying eliminates the risk of female cancers, such as ovarian, mammary, and uterine.
 Most kittens calm down once they are spayed/neutered because they are no longer experiencing the need to mate.

 2. Get Another Kitten

-Yes, that sounds like a crazy idea when you’re dealing with an aggressive kitten but hear us out.
-Kittens love to play and having another kitten friend means they will have someone with the same energy level to entertain each other.
+Yes, that sounds like a crazy idea when dealing with an aggressive kitten, but hear us out.
+Kittens love to play, and having another kitten friend means they will have someone with the same energy level to entertain each other.
 They’ll stop attacking you and wear themselves out playing all their crazy kitten games with each other instead.